How Verafye Fits

 Explore Investigation IntelligenceBusiness Impact

-Contextual enrichment at the alert stage enables legitimate activity to be identified and deprioritised earlier - reducing false positive rates that inflate investigation workload and erode analyst confidence in the monitoring system.
+Contextual enrichment at the alert stage enables legitimate activity to be identified and deprioritised earlier - improving alert signal quality and reducing the proportion of non-actionable alerts that inflate investigation workload and erode analyst confidence in the monitoring system.

 Graph intelligence and cross-system signal aggregation improve the quality of monitoring outputs - surfacing alerts that carry genuine risk indicators rather than triggering on transaction attributes alone, improving the ratio of actionable to non-actionable alerts.

-Pre-assembled case context and direct integration between monitoring and investigation workflows eliminate the manual research phase - enabling analysts to move from alert to investigation decision faster and with greater confidence.
+Pre-assembled case context and direct integration between monitoring and investigation workflows eliminate the manual research phase - enabling analysts to move from alert to an investigation-ready decision with greater confidence and a clear audit trail.

-Better alert prioritisation, reduced false positives, and structured investigation workflows reduce the per-alert workload - enabling institutions to manage growing transaction volumes without proportional increases in analyst headcount.
+Better alert prioritisation, improved signal quality, and structured investigation workflows reduce the per-alert workload - enabling institutions to manage growing transaction volumes without proportional increases in analyst headcount.

-One connected network view linking transaction monitoring to entity profiles, network relationships, and cross-system signals gives fraud and AML teams a complete, contextual picture of risk - enabling better-informed decisions across monitoring, investigation, and reporting functions.
+One connected network view linking transaction monitoring to entity profiles, network relationships, and cross-system signals gives fraud and AML teams a connected, contextual view of risk - enabling better-informed decisions across monitoring, investigation, and reporting functions.
 This connected view also supports the explainability and audit trail requirements that regulators expect from institutions operating transaction monitoring programmes.

-One connected network view linking transaction monitoring to entity profiles, network relationships, and cross-system signals closes the gap between alert generation and investigation context - enabling fraud and AML teams to act on a more complete picture of risk across the monitoring programme.
+One connected network view linking transaction monitoring to entity profiles, network relationships, and cross-system signals closes the gap between alert generation and investigation context - enabling fraud and AML teams to act on a connected, cross-system view of risk across the monitoring programme.

 Relevant Industries

-See how transaction monitoring workflows can feed alert clustering, review queues, case formation, and evidence trails - giving risk teams clearer investigations without replacing existing monitoring infrastructure.
+See how transaction monitoring workflows can feed alert clustering, review queues, case formation, and evidence trails - giving risk teams clearer, evidence-grade investigations from the signals monitoring already generates.

-No commitment required.
+No platform-replacement commitment required.
 Speak directly with our solutions team.